Major Code BA1916

-Students are selected by the director of studies of the English tutorial program and the Honors Tutorial College on the basis of superior ability and sustained motivation.
-In most cases, admission to the program requires a 30 composite score on the ACT (1300 combined on the SAT), as well as high school class standing in the top 10%.
+Students are selected by the director of studies of the English tutorial program and the Honors Tutorial College on the basis of superior academic ability and the potential for self-motivated study and research.
+Applicants typically are required to submit additional essays, and an interview with the director of studies is required for admission.
+More information, including materials and deadlines, is available at www.ohio.edu/honors/tutorial-programs/apply.
 Supplemental requirements for application include two academic letters of reference and a writing sample that analyzes a literary text.
-The priority deadline for application is December 1; admission interviews are held in January.

 Change of Program Policy